 The impact of a supervolcanic eruption is directly connected to the quantities of materials ejected by the volcano.
 Dust and ashes will kill human populations nearby and devastate local agricultural activity.
 In addition, the release of sulphate and ashes in the atmosphere will affect the amount of solar energy reaching the surface of the planet and may lead to temporary global cooling and severe environmental effects.

 We are currently unable to anticipate volcanic eruptions beyond a few weeks or months in advance.

-Volcanic eruptions are measured through a magnitude scale, a logarithmic scale, ranging from 0 to 9, where each unit increase indicates an eruption 10 times greater in erupted mass.
-At the top of the scale, supervolcanic eruptions (M 8) release more than 400 km3 of magma.
-By comparison, the largest volcano eruption recorded in human history, the 1815 Tambora eruption in Indonesia, was a magnitude of about 7: 41km3 of magma was expelled, claiming over 70,000 lives.
-When Mount Vesuvius erupted in 79 AD, devastating the Roman cities of Pompeii and Herculaneum, it released approximately 4km3 of magma, placing it at magnitude 6.
+Volcanic eruptions are measured through a magnitude scale, a logarithmic scale, ranging from 0 to 8, where each unit increase indicates an eruption 10 times greater in erupted mass.
+0 means a release of less than 10,000 m3 of magma.
+At the top of the scale, supervolcanic eruptions (M 8) release more than 500 km3 of magma.
+By comparison, the largest volcano eruption recorded in human history, the 1815 Tambora eruption in Indonesia, was a magnitude of 6: 41km3 of magma was expelled, claiming over 70,000 lives.
+When Mount Vesuvius erupted in 79 AD, devastating the Roman cities of Pompeii and Herculaneum, it released approximately 4km3 of magma, placing it at magnitude 5.
 More recently, the May 1980 eruption of Mount St. Helens in Washington, USA, with just over 0.5km3 released, was a magnitude 5.1.

 Professor, School of Earth Sciences, University of Bristol